ALLTRACKS has comprehensive financial protection.

-We offer a variety of qualifications from Canada’s leading associations: CASI, CSIA, CSCF and CAA.
-More information on snowboard and ski instructor qualifications can be found here, whilst additional information about avalanche skills training is here.
+We offer a variety of qualifications on our Whistler courses from Canada’s leading associations: CASI, CSIA, CSCF and CAA.
+Please follow the link for more information snowboard and ski instructor qualifications

 We can never give a guarantee that everyone will pass.
 However, for Level 1 examiners are really looking for a positive approach, enthusiasm and a willingness to improve.
 Clearly you will need to demonstrate reasonable technique, but anyone who works hard should be confident of achieving their Level 1 after the thorough instruction ALLTRACKS offers.

-Level 2 is more difficult, and examiners are looking for a far better execution of the drills and a greater understanding of skiing or snowboarding technique.
-However, people who arrive as strong intermediates will stand a very good chance of achieving Level 2 at the end of 11 weeks.
-Historically, the majority of people on our courses do pass – but you will need to work hard!
+Level 2 is a little more difficult, and examiners are looking for better execution of the drills and a greater understanding of skiing or snowboarding technique.
+However, people who arrive as reasonable intermediates will stand a very good chance of achieving either BASI or CSIA Level 2 Historically, the overwhelming majority of people on our courses do pass – but you will need to work hard!

 CSIA and CASI Level 1 allow you to instruct in Canada, and whilst people do instruct elsewhere with these qualifications (we’ve had a handful of ex-ALLTRACKS Level 1 guests go on to work in Switzerland), we wouldn’t recommend you plan for or expect this.

-With the CSIA or CASI Level 2 (available on our 11 Week Ski Instructor Course and its snowboarding equivalent), you should be able to work more extensively, including Canada, USA, Japan, New Zealand, Australia and some parts of Europe (although this is limited).
+With the BASI, CSIA or CASI Level 2 (available on our 6.
+7, 8 & 11 Week Ski Instructor Course and its snowboarding equivalent), you should be able to work more extensively, including Canada, USA, Japan, China, New Zealand, Australia and some parts of Europe (although this is limited).